Pinterest SEO: A Guide for Businesses

 Also, include cross-promoting options like a Pinterest tab on your Facebook Page.

-Both of these techniques help with SEO, as they promotes sharing.
+Both of these techniques help with SEO, as they promote sharing.
 In general, the more your pages are shared, the better you rank in search results.

 Pinterest SEO Tip #15: Use Pinterest Analytics

-Get your Pinterest business analytics, and use them!
-Check your dashboard for graphs that are broken down into pins, repins, impressions and clicks.
+Get your Pinterest analytics, and use them!
+Check your dashboard for graphs that are broken down into pins, repins, impressions, and clicks.
 Tweak your strategies, monitor the changes, and keep improving your reach and SEO.

 Can you really call yourself a marketer and not love using free analytic tools?
 To read more, and to learn how you can better use the tools, check out How Sephora uses Pinterest Analytics to Create Amazing PinBoards (and you can too!).

-I hope you found this Pinterest SEO Guide for Business useful.
+I hope you found these Pinterest SEO guide useful and that you’ll include them in your Pinterest SEO strategy.
 Pinterest can be a remarkable platform to market your wares on a global scale.
 Now that you know how to get your products found, you’ll want to learn more about marketing on Pinterest.
 Read these articles and resources to add rocket fuel to your pins:

 - Top 9 Most Common Pinterest Marketing Mistakes